-Lymphoedema can sometimes develop as a result of either cancer or cancer treatment.
+Lymphoedema (swelling) can sometimes develop due to cancer or cancer treatment.

 Lymphoedema related to cancer might develop when: